 How WordPress Handles HTML Email

-As I mentioned earlier, WordPress sends out all mail with a “text/plain” content type.
-There is a filter that can be used to change the content type of email to
+text/plain content type.
+There is a filter that can be used in PHP to change the content type of email to

 text/html have incomplete (or basically non-existent) formatting.

-How Plugins Handle HTML Email
+How Plugins Handle WordPress HTML Email

-WP HTML Email
+WP HTML Mail